freesourcecode/Online-Blood-Bank-Management-System-in-PHP-with-Source-Code/README.md

 # Online Blood Bank Management System Project in PHP: Features

-* **Manage Custome**r – The admin has access to customer management.
+* **Manage Customer** – The admin has access to customer management.
 He can update the blood, can update camp details users, and can view the details of the customer who requested blood.

 * **Manage Donator** – The admin has access to the donator of the blood.
 He can update the details of the donator.